Min-KiD/DLProject-AnomalyDetected/README.md

 ## Feature Extraction for Anomaly Detection

-we use I3D for Spatial-Temporal Feature Extraction with output is rgb and optical flow numpy file
+we use I3D for Spatial-Temporal 32 segments feature extraction with output is rgb and optical flow numpy file

 - Input
 The inputs are paths to video files.
 Paths can be passed as a list of paths or as a text file formatted with a single path per line.